Etihad Park: Financing and ownership

 New York City FC will pay the full $780 million construction cost of Etihad Park, while leasing the land it sits on from New York City.
 Public money contributions to the stadium will be limited to tax breaks and neighboring infrastructure improvements.
 However, the New York City Independent Budget Office has estimated that leasing the property rather than selling it will cost the City at least $516 million (adjusted to present value) in lost property tax revenue over the 49-year term of the lease.

 The NYCEDC claims that the project itself will generate $6.1 billion in economic impact over the next 30 years, creating 1,550 permanent jobs and 14,200 construction jobs.
 Critics expressed skepticism of the purported economic impact, pointing to studies showing that stadium subsidies rarely generate net economic benefits, and questioned the need for any public money contributions when compared with the wealth of City Football Group and Yankee Global Enterprises, the co-owners of the club.

 Ownership

 Originally, Etihad Park was to be owned entirely by City Football Group, the majority owners of New York City FC.
 In September 2024 the New York Yankees, who formerly owned 20% of the club alone, decreased their overall share of the club to obtain a stake in a new holding company that encompasses the entirety of New York City FC.
 The new ownership structure leaves 80% of shares under City Football Group, as before, with the remaining 20% split evenly between Yankee Global Enterprises, and investor Marcelo Claure, who joined the ownership group in September 2024.

+Tenancy

+In July 2026, Gotham FC of the National Women's Soccer League announced that it would become a tenant of Etihad Park beginning in the 2028 season.
+The club previously played its home matches at Sports Illustrated Stadium in Harrison, New Jersey, which it shared with the New York Red Bulls of MLS, and previously used Yurcak Field at Rutgers University.
+Gotham FC's agreement with Etihad Park includes dedicated facilities, including a team locker room and merchandise areas, with its initial lease reported to be five years and containing options that could extend the agreement to up to 15 years.